HyungseobKim/Chat-Program/README.md

 # Chat-Program
-Simple chat program can send and receive message from each other.
+A simple chat program can send and receive messages from each other.
 Operating sytem practice.

 It consists with 3 programs.

 Server.
 Browser.
-You can see message you have got.
+You can see messages that you have gotton.
 Writer.
-You can send message here.
+You can send messages here.

-Open Server first, and open browser and writer on the device where you want to chat.
+Open the Server first, and open the browser and the writer on the device where you want to chat.
-You need port number to connect with server.
+You need the port number to connect with server.